deepmarketmaking/api/README.md

 The output of the model currently is the inferred 5th through the 95th percentiles of the label specified (5th being the lowest value and 95th being the highest).
 The percentiles are a table of select values in the AI-estimated [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the label values.
 We do have plans to modify our API in the future to enable more percentiles, particularly in the tails.
 In our web application, we use simple linear interpolation between percentiles as needed to go from a specific label value to its probability.
 Another option for getting the probability of a label value perhaps more precisely or further into the tails than we currently model, is to fit a distribution to the percentiles returned from the API, and then query that distribution to get the [cumulative probability](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the value.

+## Known Issues

+- **Unrecognized FIGIs**: We currently have about 94% coverage in investment grade (IG), and a similar percentage in high yield (HY) bonds, so some of the FIGI values you may send to the API will trigger a message saying that there are unrecognized FIGIs, and will have a list of the FIGIs.
+The issue is that the API currently returns a list of numbers which are our internal ID numbers.
+We are working on rolling out a fix so that the unrecognized FIGIs are reported back
+- **Websockets closed when there's an error**: In some cases when an error is reported back by the API, the websocket connection pre-maturely shuts down.
+We are working on a fix
+- **Portfolio trades not adjusted for**: We are planning a new version of the model which takes into account whether a trade is a portfolio trade or not.
+Right now our model is not able to see whether a trade is a portfolio trade or not, and so it's not able to learn to mostly ignore a portfolio trades price like you would expect.
+- **On the run rates roll-overs**: When there is a new on-the-run treasury, we immediately start using it as the benchmark rather than waiting the one week convention.
+We are working with our data provider to fix this issue.
+This affects the estimation of spread and ytm, as well as the accuracy in price space for bonds benchmarked to a treasury during this 1-week period.

 ## FAQ

 **Why do you currently only support FIGI identifiers in the API?**